Hridya2001/aws-csv-data-pipeline/README.md

 3. Glue Crawler & ETL Job
 A Glue Crawler scans the processed data and creates a table in the AWS Glue Data Catalog.

 A Glue Visual ETL Job (SQL-based transformation only) is run on this table.

-The job output is stored in the final S3 bucket "csv-final-data-bucket"
+The job output is stored in the final S3 bucket "csv-final-data-bucket".

-4. Visualization in QuickSight
+5. Visualization in QuickSight
 The final transformed dataset is connected to Amazon QuickSight.

 Dashboards and visuals are created using the final output.